joseph8th/mandelbrat/README.md

     $ mbrat gui

-NOTE: you may also run `mbrat` directly from the `mbrat.py` script in your cloned `git` directory.
+NOTE: if all the dependencies are satisfied, you may also run `mbrat` directly from the `mbrat.py` script in your cloned `git` directory.
 Handy for development:

     $ ./mbrat.py -h